The corner of Spurr Street and Prowse Road is the State Government's preferred location for a police station in Capel.

-Police minister Michelle Roberts and Collie-Preston MLA Mick Murray were at the site on Thursday to make the announcement saying the plans would be discussed at a public consultation meeting.
+Police minister Michelle Roberts and Collie-Preston MLA Mick Murray were at the site on Thursday to make the announcement.

 Police minister Michelle Roberts said the funding was allocated in the budget and they should be able to deliver the station by mid-2020.

-Ms Roberts said once the station was built police would be based in Capel which would reduce the amount of time officers currently responded to incidents which could take more than 30 minutes.
+Ms Roberts said once the station was built police would be based in Capel which would reduce the amount of time officers currently responded to incidents.

 "Officers will be based here and if you need them you will get a much faster response time."

 Ms Roberts said although Capel was not a high-crime area, it was not possible to build a police station in a moments notice if crime spiked.